Tams History, Family Crest & Coats of Arms

 In Medieval times, spelling and translation were not nearly so highly developed as today.
 They were generally carried out according to the sound and intuition of the bearer.
 For that reason spelling variations are extremely common among early Scottish names.
 Tams has been spelled Thomson, Tomson, Tamson, Thomsoun, M'Comie and others.

 Some of the Tams family moved to Ireland, but this topic is not covered in this excerpt.
-Another 33 words(2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Unrest, poverty, and persecution caused thousands to look for opportunity and freedom in the North American colonies.
 The crossing was long, overcrowded, and unsanitary, though, and came only at great expense.
 Many Strathclyde families settled on the east coast of North America in communities that would form the backbone of what would become the great nations of the United States and Canada.
 The American War of Independence caused those who remained loyal to England to move north to Canada as United Empire Loyalists.
 In the 20th century, Strathclyde and other Scottish families across North America began to recover their collective heritage through highland games and Clan societies.
 Among them:

-Tams Settlers in the United States in the 19th Century
+Tams Settlers in United States in the 19th Century